emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = 2)
 ```

 You can also replace one variable with the value of another variable.
-The code below means "replace the variable 'a' with whatever the value of 'p1' is in each observation."
+The code below means: replace the variable "a" with whatever the value of "p1" is in each observation.

 ```r